Remarks on Contact and Jacobi Geometry: Kirillov brackets and Kirillov manifolds

-\end{example}
+\end{Example}

-\begin{remark} Contact structures on nonnegatively graded manifolds further equipped with homological contact vector fields were studied by Mehta \cite{Mehta:2013} using a more traditional language than put forward here.
-In particular, for the degree $1$ case he showed that there is a one-to-one correspondence between such structures (with a global contact form) and Jacobi manifolds.
-The line bundle approach to the concept of a \emph{generalized contact bundle} can be found in the work of Vitagliano \& Wade \cite{Vitagliano:2016}.
-Furthermore, the $\Rt$-principal bundle approach can also be applied to the notion of a \emph{contact structure on a Lie algebroid} following Ida \& Popescu \cite[Remark 4.2]{Ida:2016} \end{remark}
+\begin{Remark}Contact structures on non-negatively graded manifolds further equipped with homological contact vector f\/ields were studied by Mehta~\cite{Mehta:2013} using a more traditional language than put forward here.
+In particular, for the degree~$1$ case he showed that there is a~one-to-one correspondence between such structures (with a global contact form) and Jacobi manifolds.
+The line bundle approach to the concept of a~\emph{generalised contact bundle} can be found in the work of Vitagliano and Wade~\cite{Vitagliano:2016}.
+Furthermore, the $\Rt$-principal bundle approach can also be applied to the notion of a \emph{contact structure on a Lie algebroid} following Ida and Popescu \cite[Remark~4.2]{Ida:2016}. \end{Remark}